reteP-riS/HistoricEvents-Germany/README.md

 Tested with webtrees v2.0.11 on PHP v7.4.13.

 ## Installation
-1. Download and unzip the respective .zip file into your `webtrees/modules_v4` directory of your web server.
+1. Download and unzip the release specific [`webtrees-HistoricEvents-Germany-x.y.z.zip`](https://github.com/reteP-riS/webtrees-HistoricEvents-Germany/releases "release") file into your `webtrees/modules_v4` folder of your web server.
-2. Rename the folder `webtrees-HistoricEvents-Germany-x.y.z` with `x.y.z` being the version number to `HistoricEvents-Germany`.
+2. Rename the folder `webtrees-HistoricEvents-Germany-x.y.z` to `HistoricEvents-Germany`.
+3. As administrator activate this module in Control Panel -> Modules -> Individual page -> Historic events.

 ## Usage
-1. As administrator activate this module in Control Panel -> Modules -> Individual page -> Historic events.
-2. As user activate the "Historic events" on the "Facts and events" tab.
+1. As user activate or deactivate the "Historic events" on the "Facts and events" tab as needed.